MuhammadBai/Assignment-3-Part-1/README.md

 #### What are relative paths?

-*A relative path is a way to specify the location of a file or directory in relation to the current working directory.
-In the context of this script, when we say "relative paths", we mean that if the script refers to a file without using the full path (e.g., /home/user/file.txt), it will look for that file based on the current working directory set in the WorkingDirectory directive (which is /var/lib/webgen/bin in this case).
+*A relative path is a way to specify the location of a file or directory in relation to the current working directory. when we say "relative paths", we mean that if the script refers to a file without using the full path (e.g., /home/user/file.txt), it will look for that file based on the current working directory set in the WorkingDirectory directive (which is /var/lib/webgen/bin in this case).
 So, the script will search for files relative to that directory.*

 Testing the generate-index.service
 Before setting up the timer, it’s important to verify that the service itself works as intended.
 Here's how you can test it step by step: